sneakers-the-rat/infrastructure/_sections/2_5_tools-experiments.md

 The terms `off_debounce`, `on_delay`, and `on_debounce` are certainly not part of a controlled ontology, but we have described how they are used in the docstring and how they are used is inspectable in the class itself.

 The difficulty of a controlled ontology for experimental frameworks is perhaps better illustrated by considering a full experiment.
 In Autopilot, a full experiment can be parameterized by the `.json` files that define the task itself and the system-specific configuration of the hardware.
-An [example task](https://gist.github.com/sneakers-the-rat/eebe675326a157df49f66f62c4e33a6e) from our lab consists of 7 behavioral shaping stages that introduce the animal to different features of a fairly typical auditory categorization task, each of which includes the parameters for at most 12 different stimuli per stage, probabilities for presenting lasers, bias correction, reinforcement, criteria for advancing to the next stage, etc. So just for one relatively straightforward experiment, in one lab, in one subdiscipline, there are **268 parameters** -- excluding all the default parameters encoded in the software.
+An [example task](https://gist.github.com/sneakers-the-rat/eebe675326a157df49f66f62c4e33a6e) from our lab consists of 7 behavioral shaping stages of increating difficulty that introduce the animal to different features of a fairly typical auditory categorization task.
+Each stage includes the parameters for at most 12 different stimuli per stage, probabilities for presenting lasers, bias correction, reinforcement, criteria for advancing to the next stage, etc. So just for one relatively straightforward experiment, in one lab, in one subdiscipline, there are **268 parameters** -- excluding all the default parameters encoded in the software.

 The way Autopilot handles various parameters are part of set of layers of abstraction that separate idiosyncratic logic from the generic form of a particular `Task` or `Hardware` class.
 The general structure of a two-alternative forced choice task is shared across a number of experiments, but they may have different stimuli, different hardware, and so on.
 Autopilot `Task`s use abstract references to classes of hardware components that are required to run them, but separates their implementation as a system-specific configuration so that it's not necessary to have *exactly the same* components plugged into *exactly the same* GPIO pins, etc. Task parameters like stimuli, reward timings, etc. are similarly split into a separate task parameterization that both allow `Task`s to be generic and make provenance and experimental history easier to track. `Task` classes can be subclasses to add or modify logic while being able to reuse much of the structure and maintain the link between the root task and its derivatives --- for example [one task we use](https://github.com/auto-pi-lot/autopilot-plugin-wehrlab/blob/9cfffcf5fe1886d25658d4f1f0c0ffe41c18e2cc/gap/nafc_gap.py#L13-L49) that starts a continuous background sound but otherwise is the same as the root `Nafc` class.
 The result of these points of abstraction is to allow exact experimental replication on inexactly replicated experimental apparatuses.